apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ### Map

-Map operations with Pandas instances is supported by `DataFrame.mapInPandas()` which maps an iterator of `pandas.DataFrame`s to another iterator of `pandas.DataFrame`s that represents the current PySpark `DataFrame` and returns the result as a PySpark `DataFrame`.
+Map operations with Pandas instances are supported by `DataFrame.mapInPandas()` which maps an iterator of `pandas.DataFrame`s to another iterator of `pandas.DataFrame`s that represents the current PySpark `DataFrame` and returns the result as a PySpark `DataFrame`.
 The functions takes and outputs an iterator of `pandas.DataFrame`.
 It can return the output of arbitrary length in contrast to some